 In 2014 SESIM did a comprehensive revision of the 7th, 8th, and 9th grade mathematics and science curriculum.
 We marked less-relevant sections of the existing syllabus as optional and added around 20 hands-on and inquiry activities per year in both mathematics and science.
 These activities were developed here for use specifically by Timorese teachers.
 We wrote these pratika activities up in a ‘Practical Manual’ for each discipline, and we also wrote teacher guides and student workbooks to go with the curriculum.

-We’re currently in the midst of two years-worth of training that will reach nearly every junior-high school mathematics and science teacher.
-We help them carry out each pratika one by one, and then discuss how to do pratika with their students.
-We also visit each school to mentor and monitor teachers’ progress.
-We are supported in this project by the Ministry of Education, UNESCO, and KOICA, Korea’s international development organization.
+In mid 2017, we finished up two years-worth of training offered to every junior-high school mathematics and science teacher in the country.
+We helped them personally carry out each pratika one by one, and then discuss how to do pratika with their students.
+We also visited nearly every school to mentor and monitor teachers’ progress.
+We were supported in this project by the Ministry of Education, UNESCO, and KOICA, Korea’s international development organization.

-I also work directly with the Ministry of Education under the Vice Minister on various areas of curriculum and teacher development.
+I also work off and on directly with the Ministry of Education on various areas of curriculum and teacher development.

 Learn more about Timor-Leste’s past and U.S. support for and complicity in the violent occupation here.